-Our distinguished faculty is comprised of leading scholars and policy practitioners who bring a tremendous range of expertise and experience to the study of international affairs.
-Faculty members come from disciplines such as political science, history, economics, anthropology, international development studies, international science and technology, international business and finance, public health, security policy, and world religions.
+Our distinguished faculty comprises leading scholars and policy practitioners who bring an impressive range of expertise and experience to the study and practice of international affairs.
+Faculty members represent disciplines that include anthropology, economics, geography, history, international business and finance, international development studies, international science and technology policy, political science, public health, security policy, and world religions.
 All faculty members are affiliated with one or more of our 11 research institutes or centers.

-Hossein Askari, Iran Professor of International Business and International Affairs
+Associate Professor of Political Science and International Affairs